Library

 -

-This handout outlines common internal parasites in cats.
+This handout outlines common internal parasites in cats and what you can do to prevent or treat infection.
 Included are parasites of the gastrointestinal tract (roundworms, hookworms, and tapeworms), as well as parasites of the circulatory system (heartworms).
-How each of these parasites can affect your cat and what you can do to prevent or treat infection are explained.

 -